Skip to content

 Engines and performance

 Whether you want petrol, diesel or plug-in hybrid power, the Audi A3 has you covered.
 A little surprisingly for a premium car, the range starts with a 1.0-litre petrol engine with 110hp – some way off the 136hp entry-level engine in the Mercedes A-Class.
-This engine, badged 30 TFSI, offers the lowest insurance group rating and adequate performance, but we’d recommend the 35 TFSI instead – a 1.5-litre petrol with 150hp – for extra performance and high-speed refinement.
+This engine, badged 30 TFSI until 2024, offers the lowest insurance group rating and adequate performance, but we’d recommend the 35 TFSI instead – a 1.5-litre petrol with 150hp – for extra performance and high-speed refinement.

 High-mileage drivers are well suited by the 2.0-litre diesel engines, which get TDI badges and similar power outputs to the petrol engines.
 Both diesels return over 60mpg when driven carefully.